Language

 Risk Management Policy

-Through the analysis of both internal and external environments, the risk management policy delineates four primary facets of risk management: operational, strategic, financial, and hazard pillars.
-To assess the risk level associated with each pillar, a total of 14 risk factors have been identified, and the processes of identification, assessment, control, and supervision are thoroughly documented.
-Additionally, the PDCA cycle (Plan, Do, Check, Act) is employed for daily measurement to evaluate the status of each aspect.
+Through the analysis of internal and external environments, the risk management policy defines four major risk management facets: operational, strategic, financial, and hazard pillars.
+To determine the risk level of each pillar, there are a total of 14 risk factors, and the process of identification, assessment, control, and supervision is clearly documented.
+Furthermore, to review the status of each aspect, the PDCA cycle (Plan, Do, Check, Act) is utilized for daily measurement.

-According to the Risk Management Policy, the implementation results for 2024 were reported to the Board of Directors and the Audit and Risk Committee on March 11, 2025.
-The improvement plan was disclosed and updated for the Sustainability Executive Committee on April 17, 2025.
-Risk Management Policy
+According to the Risk Management Policy, the implementation results in 2025 were reported to the Board of Directors and the Audit and Risk Committee on March 12, 2026, and to the Sustainability Executive Committee on April 16, 2026.

 Organization Structure of Risk Management